Alliance of family businesses and impact pioneers: the key to France's industrial renaissance?

 Combined with the experience of patient business development and a long-term vision, they make them an obvious partner for the new generation of impact entrepreneurs.

-Once upon a time, there was an innovative young company called "N Zero", whose mission was to develop a large-scale decarbonization technology.
+Once upon a time, there was an innovative young company called 'N Zero', whose mission it was to develop a large-scale decarbonization technology.

 Founders Claire and Leila, recent engineering graduates, have just filed three patents.